Frequently Asked Questions

 Q: Is undiscoveredwanderings.com a travel agency website?

 A: Undiscoveredwanderings.com is a travel consulting site only, not a travel agency.
+However, Undiscovered Wanderings is an affiliate partner of companies/entities that do provide travel planning services.
+You can learn more at our Plan Your Trip page.
 We pride ourselves on giving readers suggestions for offbeat and unconventional travel destinations, as well as basic information about the places we feature and how to visit.
 Ultimately, it is readers’ responsibility to make their own travel arrangements and ensure the places they visit are open to the public and accepting visitors at the time of their trips.

 Q: The Name: Is it Undiscovered Wanderings or UndiscoveredWanderings?